The Background to Selling in China

 - the culture is completely different to anything that you might have encountered in Europe or in North America.
 Chinese culture is extremely ancient but has experienced truly unprecedented growth in the last decades.
 This development in recent years has been considerably different to the rest of Asia.

 - logistic requirements are simply more complicated than for many other markets.
 There is such a huge domestic internal market to cope with.
 You could possibly compare with somewhere like Russia which also has challenging domestic logistic conditions.
 Chances are that you will have more layers of distribution than is the case in other countries.

 Do the background research

 Don’t ever be tempted to skip the background research for any project you might want to do in China.
 Yes, the huge difference in language and culture can make the market appear intransparent, however there are steps you can take to reduce your risk.
 Especially in these times where it’s hard to travel to Asia then this is more important than ever.

 Use the resources at your disposal

 Most countries have support systems in place to help would-be exporters.
 This probably starts with your local chamber of commerce who may be able to point you to further more specialised help.
 Many countries have a commercial section at the embassy with commercial attaches who may have a team to support businesses.
 This might mean they obtain credit reports and do background checks, or even make visits on your behalf (eg right now when travel is limited).
 Of course, you still have to check any recommendations that you receive, but it is a start.
 In China this can be especially valuable if you need a translator or interpreter.
 The commercial section may be able to offer this service or recommend someone.
-Same goes for lawyers or tax specialists.
+Same goes for lawyers, business consultants or tax specialists.

 Have someone to “translate” the market